paulwinex/esp32_time_relay/README.md

 ## Code features

-- Simple implementation of event-listener system
+- Simple implementation of event system

 - All logic based on classes